BA Certification Program FAQs

 For more information, we recommend taking a look at this page on their website.

-Once you have completed a badge or certification, your badge will be available to share through your Mozilla Backpack account.
+Once you have completed a badge or certification, your badge will be available to share through your Badgr Backpack account.
 Under each badge and certification, an “Add to Backpack” button will appear.
-If you don’t already have a Mozilla account, you must create the Backpack account first.
+If you don’t already have a Badgr account, you must create the Backpack account first.
 Once your account has been created, choose “Add to Backpack” and log in.
-You can then choose to add the badge to Mozilla.
+You can then choose to add the badge to Badgr.

 You can share badges by creating a Collection on your account page.
 Check out the screencast we put together to help make the process easy to follow!